 When it comes to deciding on a blogging topic, it is essential that it is something you are comfortable talking about and something you know and love.
 For example, if you hate to cook, then it would not make sense to run a recipe blog, would it?
 Of course not.

 When it comes to deciding on a topic, the first thing you want to do is ask yourself some questions.
-This gets the creative juices flowing and can help you with coming up with the perfect blogging niche.
+That will get the creative juices flowing and can help you with coming up with the perfect blogging topic.

 The questions to ask yourself include: